UniqueNetwork/mass-nfts-doc/generate.md

 ### 5.2 Upload images to IPFS

-In simple terms, the Inter-Planetary File System (IPFS) is a distributed file storage protocol that enables a network of computers to store any kind of data in a reliable and unchangeable manner.
+In simple terms, the Inter-Planetary File System (IPFS) is a distributed file storage protocol that enables a network of computers to store any data in a reliable and unchangeable manner.

 ```sh
 node 1-upload-images.js
 ```

-After a short period of time, you will see the result of executing the command:
+After a short time, you will see the result of executing the command:

 <image src="./docs/upload.png"></image>

 This script will pack all the images into a zip archive and save it as data/archive.zip.
 Then it will upload it to IPFS.
-Make sure that all your files are successfully uploaded by visiting the link provided in the console output.
+Ensure all your files are successfully uploaded by visiting the link provided in the console output.

 > ✏️ In the `config.js` file, fill in the `fileUrl` set provided link.